| | |

 Berlin’s Palace of Tears

-Walking into the Palace of Tears is stepping back in time.
+Walking into the Palace of Tears feels like a step back in time.
 The floor tiles, the wall clock, the “modern” design of the building: all hearken back to a 1960s aesthetic in interior design.

 Standing on East German territory since 1962, the Palace of Tears was an addition to the older Friedrichstraße train station.
 This station stood on East German soil but still held connections to the West Berlin metro and train systems.
 After the Berlin Wall cut the city in two, the Palace of Tears was built to serve as a border crossing between the East and West German rail systems.